chaoss/augur/README.md

 We are a [CHAOSS](https://chaoss.community) project, and many of our metrics are implementations of the metrics defined by our awesome community.
 You can find a full list of them [here](https://chaoss.community/metrics/).

-For more information on [how to get involved on the CHAOSS website](https://chaoss.community/participate/).
+For more information on [how to get involved, here is the CHAOSS website](https://chaoss.community/participate/).

 ## Collecting Data